Minimax optimal rates for Mondrian trees and forests: Local and global properties of the Mondrian process

 \begin{fact}[Restriction] Let $\mondrian_\lambda \sim \MP (\lambda, [0,1]^d)$ be a Mondrian partition, and $C = \prod_{j=1}^d [a_j, b_j] \subset [0,1]^d$ be a box.
 Consider the \emph{restriction} $\mondrian_\lambda|_C$ of $\mondrian_\lambda$ on $C$, \ie the partition on $C$ induced by the partition $\mondrian_\lambda$ of $[0,1]^d$.
 Then $\mondrian_\lambda|_C \sim \MP (\lambda, C)$. \end{fact}

 Fact~\ref{fac:mondrian-poisson} deals with the one-dimensional case by making explicit the distribution of splits for Mondrian process, which follows a Poisson point process.
-The restriction property stated in Fact~\ref{fac:mondrian-restriction} is fundamental, and enables to precisely characterize the behavior of the Mondrian partitions.
+The restriction property stated in Fact~\ref{fac:mondrian-restriction} is fundamental, and enables one to precisely characterize the behavior of the Mondrian partitions.

-Given any point $x \in [0, 1]^d$, the next Proposition~\ref{prop:cell-distribution} is a sharp result giving the exact distribution of the cell $\cell_\lambda (x)$ containing $x$ from the Mondrian partition.
+Given any point $x \in [0, 1]^d$, Proposition~\ref{prop:cell-distribution} below is a sharp result giving the exact distribution of the cell $\cell_\lambda (x)$ containing $x$ from the Mondrian partition.
 Such a characterization is typically unavailable for other randomized trees partitions involving a complex recursive structure.

 \begin{proposition}[Cell distribution] Let $x \in [0, 1]^d$ and denote by